Things Not To Do After Giving Birth For a Smooth Postpartum Recovery

 • Listen to your body: If you feel pain or extreme fatigue, it’s your body’s way of telling you to slow down.

 • Ask for help: Don’t hesitate to rely on your partner, family, or friends for support with household chores and care for your baby.
+The invisible load of motherhood can create resentment towards your partner, speak up now to avoid these feelings of frustration!

 DON’T: